 Visit Paloquemao Market in Bogotá: a Foodie’s Paradise

-If you’re a food-lover, Paloquemao market—Bogota’s largest food market—should be on your list of “where to eat” when visiting Colombia’s capital.
+If you’re a food-lover (or just curious), Paloquemao market—Bogota’s largest food market—should be on your list of “where to eat” when visiting Colombia’s capital.

 And what wares!

-It can all be a bit overwhelming at first glance, but once you start exploring you realize that there is a hectic order to the place, and it is divided into sections – fruit and veg areas, meat and fish, flowers…
+It can all seem a bit overwhelming at first glance, but once you start exploring, you realize that the place is organized in a hectic way.
+It is divided into sections: fruit and veg areas, meat and fish areas, flowers…

 It’s a bit like a metaphor for Colombia: crazy and hectic at first glance but with a structure and order hidden beneath the chaos.